Step-by-Step rpact Tutorial

 Screenshot of the output of a power analysis for a fixed design.

-These calculations show that for a fixed design we should collect 128 participants (64 in each condition) to achieve 80% power for a Cohen’s d of 0.5 (or a mean difference of 0.5 with an expected population standard deviation of 1).
+These calculations show that for a fixed design, we should collect 128 participants (64 in each condition) to achieve 80% power for a Cohen’s d of 0.5 (or a mean difference of 0.5 with an expected population standard deviation of 1) at a two-sided significance level of 5%.

 This result is similar to what can be computed in power analysis software for non-sequential designs, such as G*power.